priscillamc/network-username-restrictions-override/readme.txt

 == Changelog ==

+= 1.2 =
+* Remove use of call-time pass by reference to avoid warnings on PHP 5.3 and newer

 = 1.1 =
 * Update plugin URIs
 * Add a check for super admins setting the minimum username length to longer than four characters